Thematic analysis: Phase 1: Becoming familiar with the data

 This six-phase process for thematic analysis is based on the work of Braun and Clarke and their reflexive approach to thematic analysis.
-This six phase cyclical process involves going back and forth between phases of data analysis as needed until you are satisfied with the final themes.
+This six phase cyclical process involves going back and forth between phases of data analysis as needed until the researchers are satisfied with the final themes.
 Researchers conducting thematic analysis should attempt to go beyond surface meanings of the data to make sense of the data and tell a rich and compelling story about what the data means.
 The procedures associated with other thematic analysis approaches are rather different.
 This description of Braun and Clarke's six phase process also includes some discussion of the contrasting insights provided by other thematic analysis proponents.
-The initial phase in reflexive thematic analysis is common to most approaches - that of data familiarisation.
-This is where researchers familiarize themselves with the content of their data - both the detail of each data item and the 'bigger picture'.
+The initial phase in reflexive thematic analysis is common to most approaches – that of data familiarisation.
+This is where researchers familiarize themselves with the content of their data – both the detail of each data item and the 'bigger picture'.
 In other approaches, prior to reading the data, researchers may create a "start list" of potential codes.
 As Braun and Clarke's approach is intended to focus on the data and not the researcher's prior conceptions they only recommend developing codes prior to familiarisation in deductive approaches where coding is guided by pre-existing theory.
 For Miles and Huberman, in their matrix approach, "start codes" should be included in a reflexivity journal with a description of representations of each code and where the code is established.
 Analyzing data in an active way will assist researchers in searching for meanings and patterns in the data set.
 At this stage, it is tempting to rush this phase of familiarisation and immediately start generating codes and themes; however, this process of immersion will aid researchers in identifying possible themes and patterns.
 Reading and re-reading the material until the researcher is comfortable is crucial to the initial phase of analysis.
 While becoming familiar with the material, note-taking is a crucial part of this step in order begin developing potential codes.